lavaman131/aas-timeline/README.md

     *   Load the processed data (including embeddings) from the specified JSON file (`res.json`).
     *   Calculate the pairwise correlation between the 3D embeddings of all texts.
     *   For each text, identify the text with the highest correlation (most similar embedding).
-    *   Save a CSV file (`stats.csv`) listing each text's title, the title of its closest match, and the correlation score between them.
+    *   Save a CSV file (`stats.csv`) listing each text's title, the title of its closest match, and the correlation score.
+    *   Generate an HTML table fragment (`src/data/stats.html`) based on the CSV data, styled for display in the application's stats sidebar.

 ## Running the Development Server